Cracker Country: Features

 The attraction showcases thirteen original buildings dating from 1870 to 1912 and is staged for the year 1898.
 The buildings were moved to their present location from throughout the state and have been restored and furnished with antiques of the period.
-The setting is even more realistic with heirloom plants, heritage livestock and skilled artisans performing the chores and crafting the necessities required as the seasons and family changed.
-Interpreters of living history converse with guests and answer questions.
+The museum grounds have heirloom plants, heritage livestock and skilled artisans performing the chores and crafts of the period.
+Living history interpreters converse with guests and answer questions.

 It is located on 4 acre at the Florida State Fairgrounds campus in East Lake-Orient Park and is presented by the Florida State Fair Authority.
 The attraction is NOT open to the public except during the Florida State Fair, Smithsonian Magazine Museum Day, Christmas in the Country exhibition, homeschool days and tours scheduled for schools and private groups.